supratims/python-firebase-example/README.md

 ### Simple firebase usage from python
 * Uses pyrebase : https://github.com/thisbejim/Pyrebase

+### Firebase : Mobile backend as a service from google
-### About firebase : Create a new account and get keys from https://console.firebase.google.com
+* Create a new account and get keys from https://console.firebase.google.com
 * Make sure you email/password enabled as sign in methods in firebase Check under Console->Authentication->Sign-inMethods
 * Save api keys (for user sign in etc) , from Project Settings (click on cog near overview) -> General -> Click Add Firebase to your web app.
 Save keys as key value pair in api.keys file.
 See `FirebaseConfig.py`